BestTimesToVisit.com Logo

 shopping

-Take a day trip to the cool mountain town of El Valle de Antón, nestled in a volcanic crater.
-Browse the Sunday market for unique handcrafted souvenirs, from intricate molas made by the indigenous Guna people to beautiful pottery and wood carvings.
-The drive itself offers stunning scenic views.
+Take a day trip to the charming mountain town of El Valle de Antón, nestled in a volcanic crater, and browse its vibrant artisan market.
+You'll find unique handcrafted items, from intricate 'molas' made by the Guna people to beautiful pottery and wood carvings.
+Visit on a Sunday for the largest selection and a lively atmosphere.

 Best time: November-April